bookofproofs/bookofproofs.github.io/_sources/history/20th-century/srinivasan.md

 title: Srinivasan, Bhama
 born: 1935
 died: 0
-keywords: Bhama Srinivasan, representation theory, algebraic decision procedure, mathematical model, statistical methods, numerical analysis, data analytics, engineering systems
+keywords: bhama srinivasan,srinivasan
-description: Bhama Srinivasan, an Indian-born mathematician, developed advanced mathematical methods for engineering systems and gained recognition for her work in representation theory of finite groups.
+description: Bhama Srinivasan is an Indian-born mathematician who has worked in England and America and is known for her work in the representation theory of finite groups.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---